ganmor/backbone-infinite-scroll/README.md

 ===============================

-A backbone view with infinite scroll ( that really works on mobile ) Works with either scrolling the window or a div althought it's nicer on a div.
+A backbone view with infinite scroll ( that really works on mobile )

 NOTICE: Code is in working Draft.